gmrchk/blobity/readme.md

 <script src="./dist/blobity.min.js"></script>
 ```

 The second is to include the same script from CDN.
 The CDN version of Blobity also includes something called autostart, which will initialize Blobity with the default options.
+Loading and auto-initializing Blobity in the `<head>` tag can lead to error of `document.body is null`, as body does not exist at the time.

 ```html
 <script src="https://cdn.blobity.dev/by.js?licenseKey=..."></script>